SAP-samples/codejam-cap-llm/exercises/05-define-db-schema/README.md

 ```

 The `--auto-undeploy` argument causes the database to adjust to the new runtime definition of your database artifacts.
+Be aware that the command will create another service key for deployment to the HDI container.
+This is okay as you are using the binding for connection to the HDI container from within the CAP application.

 You will see a large terminal output listing the different steps of the building and deployment process.